We’re going to look at the best Breville juicers available in the market.

-Our Pick: Breville JE98XL Juice Fountain Plus
+Best Centrifugal: Breville Juice Fountain Plus

 There are two speed options – high and low.
 Breville recommends the low setting for juicing the soft stuff like oranges or strawberries and high for fibrous ingredients like carrot or celery.

-Feed chute measures 3″ in diameter so unless you’re juicing a giant apple or watermelon, you don’t need to chop.
+Feed chute measures 3″ in diameter so unless you’re juicing a giant apple or watermelon; you don’t need to chop.

 Budget Option: Breville BJE200XL Compact Juice Fountain

-Most Breville juicers in this list cost more than $150 and if you don’t want to spend that much on a juicer then this would be your best option.
+Most Breville juicers in this list cost more than $150, and if you don’t want to spend that much on a juicer, then this would be your best option.